 - Keep it in a pot that is large enough, well-ventilated, and has good drainage.

 Does Monstera Lechleriana need a lot of sunlight?

 The Monstera Lechleriana does not need excessive sunlight.
 However, bright, dappled indirect sunlight is perfect for it to grow healthy and tall.

 How can I make my Monstera Lechleriana grow faster?

-Place your Lechleriana plant in a bright spot with filtered, indirect sunlight, in a well ventilated and drained pot.
-Feed it tri-annually and water when needed.
+Place your Lechleriana plant in a bright spot with filtered, indirect sunlight, in a well-ventilated and drained pot.
+Feed it tri-annually and water it when needed.
 And lastly, be patient.

 Why is my Monstera Lechleriana wilting?

 The most probable cause for this is overly-wet or overly dried soil.
 Check your plant’s soil and water it accordingly.